PGold762/mod2-profile/README.md

 Received assistance from AskBCS user ssavage2 with creating a wrapper div to push everything center into the page on desktop.

+Received assistance from Tutor Andrew Tirpok who helped me with understanding the pieces I was missing with laying out my site using Flex.

 ## License